Try the development version#

 git branch and you get:

-* indicates you are still working on master.
+* indicates you are still working on main.
 To work on your branch

 instead you need to check out the branch